Irene Merryweather: Fictional character biography

 When he returns as Cable, she interviews the would-be mutant Messiah.
 She thinks Cable's power is getting to his head and calls him on it, even bringing a gun to her office to protect herself from him, should he go insane.
 When Cable secretly uses a virus to turn everybody on Earth pink, only to publicly restore them later to normal, he is lauded as a hero.
 Irene is fired though for bringing a gun to work.
 Without a job, Irene moves to Providence, an island-state created by Cable to be a utopia.
 She takes over administrative duties in the city and basically runs the whole city when Cable is on his missions.
 Irene even learns to put up with Deadpool, Cable's new associate, who often expresses a romantic interest in her.
 She doesn't return his feelings, seeing Deadpool as an idiot.

 After the destruction of Providence by the Hecatomb, she is attacked by Sabretooth within the ruins of the island but is rescued by the timely intervention of Deadpool, leaving the island before it detonates.
 She later reappears in the final issue of Cable and Deadpool during a symbiote-dinosaur attack on New York.

 Cable's evil clone Stryfe later forces Deadpool to murder Irene when he threatens the lives of Wade's family.

+Irene is rescued from this by Cable, who performs extensive time travel.
+She now has a job working for a news-based website.

 In other media

-Irene Merryweather makes a cameo in Deadpool 2 played by Sonia Sunger.
-She reports on Russell Collins' attack on the Essex House for Mutant Rehabilitation and then when the X-Men, consisting of Negasonic Teenage Warhead, Colossus and Deadpool arrive to stop him.
+Irene Merryweather makes a cameo appearance in Deadpool 2, portrayed by an uncredited Sonia Sunger.